ViaSana/nl-healing/_services/reiki.md

 expectations:
   - "We start with\_ a free consultation call (15min) and from there we make an appointment for our first session."
   - Sessions are 90 min, including meditation/visualization and Reiki treatment.
-  - Sessions take place at Evergreen Wellness Studio in San Rafael, CA.
+  - Sessions take place at client’s home.
   - >-
     Wear comfortable clothes for your Reiki treatment.
 You lie on a treatment table with your clothes on and my hands are floating above your body to